-From Right: Lynette Masai: Graduate Designer, Stella Mutegi: Founder + Director, Noelle Oyunga: Intern, Kevin Mwangi: Graduate Designer, John Kariuki: Graduate Designer, Priscillah Msafari: Administration Manager, Kabage Karanja: Founder + Director.
+From Right: Lynette Masai: Graduate Designer, Stella Mutegi: Founder + Director, Noelle Oyunga: Intern, Kevin Mwangi: Graduate Designer, John Kariuki: Architect, Priscillah Msafari: Administration Manager, Kabage Karanja: Founder + Director.

 We are a Nairobi based bureau, charting explorations into architecture and urbanism within nature.
 Our work addresses the anthropological and geological context of the African city as a means to confront the complexities of our contemporary rural and urban lives.

 The bureau is driven to develop systems and structures that improve the human condition, without negatively impacting the natural environment.
 We navigate a return to the limitless curiosity of our early ancestors, conducting playful and intensive research studies into caves within and around Nairobi.
 These studies form part of a broader decoding of pre and post colonial conditions of the city, explored through drawing, storytelling, construction, and the curation of performative events.

 Kabage is a director and founder of Cave_bureau, starting the practice in 2014 alongside Stella Mutegi and Balmoi Abe.
 His passion for the natural environment, and his geological and anthropological investigations into architecture and nature helped shape the practice and the work it has produced.

 He leads the research at Cave, where he orchestrates expeditions and surveys into caves within the rift valley, while steering the creative direction and delivery of all cave projects.